ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 # Potempkin
-always burst after garuda hits or you eat a pot buster never jump unless absolutely necessary you can react and do a counter when he does meaty garuda usually
+when he does drive rush you can probably counter the second hit with delay (test) always burst after garuda hits or you eat a pot buster never jump unless absolutely necessary you can react and do a counter when he does meaty garuda usually